Day 1: Cruise from Punnamada village, Alleppey

 Meal Plan: (B, L, D)

-Day 5: Mankompu – Kainakari – Kavalam
+Day 5: Pulinkunnu – Kainakari – Kavalam

 This day after breakfast we cruise to Kainakari.
 We will take the country boat to cruising through the narrow canals, get closer to the laid-back, yet harmonious, life along the way.